 Always lead from the rear, they say.
 Heeding this good advice, Kaptan Kaylee took the rear seat in our double kayak when it was offered.
 We were off on a short four-day kayaking trip in Sweden.
 This has several advantages on such a trip: (1) the marine serf in the front can't see you when...
 Continue Reading →

 1980: The year of Rubik's cube, of the eruption of Mt St Helens, of the establishment of CNN, the start of the Iran/Iraq war, the murder of John Lennon...and Richard Pryor set himself on fire while freebasing cocaine.
-All important events, of course, but...more importantly 1980 was the year we sailed the Nile.
-I say...
+And the year of my Nile trip by felucca with five French and one Nubian companion.
+All...
 Continue Reading →

 They say that Einstein said that the sign of an idiot was doing the same thing twice (actually I think the word was repeatedly) and expecting a different outcome.
 This is the thesis of the Idiot Traveller.
 I am a world expert, while travelling, in repeating mistakes.
 I am also happy to go on accrediting...
 Continue Reading →

 I must have been in my teens when "Marrakesh Express" came out (1969).
 Those were heady days.
 Before Hendrix (1970) and Joplin died (1970).
 The Lizard King was still alive (died 1971).
 We were still trapped in Hotel California.
 Barclay James Harvest would play at our school a year or two later, followed by Genesis....
 Continue Reading →

 It is 392 kilometres from Sofia to Belgrade and another 600 kilometres from Belgrade to Vienna.
 From Vienna you are on the fast rail networks of western Europe but these first two legs of my journey are about 200 years in the past in terms of train technology years.
 The trip from Sofia to Belgrade...
 Continue Reading →